Meet the Directors of CBID

 Marc Weissburg, Co-Director - Professor, School of Biology

 Marc Weissburg received a PhD from the Department of Ecology and Evolutionary Biology at SUNY Stony Brook in 1990, received tenure at the Georgia Institute of Technology in 2003, and became co-Director of the Center for Biologically Inspired Design in 2005.
-He has a long standing interest in comparative and interdisciplinary approaches that lead to understanding animal solutions.
+He is a Brook Byers Institute of Sustainable Systems Professor.
+Dr. Weissburg has a long standing interest in comparative and interdisciplinary approaches that lead to understanding animal solutions.
 His research concerns the mechanisms of information acquisition for fluid mechanical and chemical signals by animals, and the consequences of perceptual abilities for populations and communities.
 This work merges sensory physiology, biology, ecology, fluid physics and chemistry.

-Ashok K. Goel, Co-Director - Professor, School of Interactive Computing.
+Ashok K. Goel, Founding member & Co-Director Emeritus- Professor, School of Interactive Computing.
 Director, Design Intelligence Laboratory

 Ashok K. Goel is a Professor of Computer Science and Cognitive Science in the School of Interactive Computing at Georgia Institute of Technology, and Director of the School’s Design & Intelligence Laboratory.
 Ashok develops cognitive theories of biologically inspired design and design learning as well as artificial intelligence technologies for supporting the practice and learning of biologically inspired design.